-Tomato and cheese pie is a Southern summer specialty.
-Creamy cheese and fresh tomatoes, a match made in heaven, get even more of a boost with a cream cheese crust, chives, red pepper flakes, and garlic.
+Tomato ricotta pie is a Southern summer specialty.
+Creamy ricotta and manchego cheese and fresh tomatoes, a match made in heaven, get even more of a boost with a cream cheese crust, chives, red pepper flakes, and garlic.
 Perfect for a leisurely lunch.

 The crust for this pie is “blind baked,” a process of baking a pie crust without the filling.
 In this instance, the crust is partially baked, filled, and then baked again.
 You can use a small, easy to remove chain weight or pottery pie beads to keep the crust’s bottom from rising, but rice also works well.

 Tomato Ricotta Pie

 - 2 pounds large ripe tomatoes thickly sliced

 - 1/2 of Cream Cheese Pie Crust recipe (1 crust) rolled to 1/8 inch (3 mm) thick and cut into a 12-inch (30-cm) circle